papers-ch/Multisig-Orchestration-Frontend/README.md

 ## Build

-1. npm install
+1. yarn install
-2. npm run fix-crypto
+2. yarn fix-crypto
-3. npm run build:local
+3. yarn build:local

-To build for different environments just change the build command to `npm run build:dev` for development or `npm run build:prod` for production.
+To build for different environments just change the build command to `yarn build:dev` for development or `yarn build:prod` for production.

 ## Development server

-Run `npm run start:local`.
+Run `yarn start:local`.

-To start the development server for different environments just change the start command to `npm run start:dev` for development or `npm run start:prod` for production.
+To start the development server for different environments just change the start command to `yarn start:dev` for development or `yarn start:prod` for production.

 ## Running unit tests

-Run `npm run test`.
+Run `yarn test`.

 ## Configuration